|

 103rd AAAA-W Battalion

-Combat Reels salutes the veterans of the 1st Infantry Division, (The Big Red One) of World War II and their valuable contribution to U.S. military history.
+Combat Reels salutes the veterans of the Big Red One of World War II and their valuable contribution to U.S. military history.

 |